pupilfirst/playbook/CONTRIBUTING.md

 * @avinashpatra [adding in a new chapter](https://github.com/svlabs/playbook/pull/2).

 # What should I contribute?
 Anything that you think will be useful for our learning platform intended for first-time founders.
 Look at TODO.md in the repo for pointers.
+If you're adding links to resources, please refrain from adding referral links or things like that.

 # Usage
 This entire content is available to use under a very permissive Creative Commons License (see [LICENSE](LICENSE.md)).